 What are our size limitations?

-With our capabilities we can x-ray most parts ranging micro parts as small as .5mm in length to parts as large as 660mm in diameter x 1m in length.
+With our capabilities we can x-ray most parts ranging from micro parts as small as .5mm in length to parts as large as 660mm in diameter x 1m in length.

 How many parts can we inspect?